 Method 10: Take a Shower or a Bath

-Alternatively, you can try taking a brief cold shower, which can be particularly beneficial if you are very anxious or on the edge of having a panic attack.
-Research has shown that taking a cold shower (with a temperature of around 40 degrees) for 30 to 90 seconds triggers deep breathing.
-Deep breathing increases oxygen levels and cardiac function, which improves circulation and lowers blood pressure, helping you feel more calm in your body.
+You can also try taking a cold shower, which can be especially beneficial if you are very anxious or feeling panicked.
+According to research, taking a cold shower for a minute or two engages a response of deep breathing.
+This action will increase oxygen levels and cardiac function, which lowers blood pressure and improves circulation, resulting in a calmer mind and body.

 Method 11: Sleep

-Sleep is a great remedy when you have gone overboard with cannabis, since your body essentially works like a clean up crew when you sleep, repairing things and clearing things out.
+Sleep can be helpful when you have gone overboard with weed.
+Your body repairs and regenerates itself when you sleep.
 Also, sleep is a great way to basically skip through time until you are no longer high.

-If sleeping is not coming easily to you, try focusing on just resting at first while taking deep breaths.
-Then, if your body wants to fall asleep, let yourself drift off and take a nap.
-If you can’t seem to fall asleep, you can just rest if it feels relieving.
+If sleeping is not coming easily to you, try focusing on closing your eyes while taking deep breaths.
+If your mind is able to relax, let yourself drift off to sleep.
+If you cannot fall asleep, then just laying down can still help promote relaxation.